Pyramid Deep Fusion Network for Two-Hand Reconstruction from RGB-D Images: Experiment

 The visual comparison results on the testing set of H2O can be seen in Fig.~\ref{visualH2O}.
 We compared our method with DenseFusion~\cite{Wang2019DenseFusion6O} and IntagHand+D~\cite{Li2022InteractingAG} on the H2O testing set.
 By projecting the predicted meshes onto the input image, we can visually compare the alignment results of hand-to-image.
 In addition, we placed the ground truth meshes and prediction results simultaneously in the camera coordinate system to compare the alignment results of hand-to-hand.
 We circled the parts with obvious differences in yellow in Fig.~\ref{visualH2O}.
 It can be seen that our method achieved significantly better alignment in all perspectives.

 \textbf{Two-hand reconstruction results on H2O-3D dataset.} H2O3D is a challenging two-hand dataset from a third perspective.
 Our model has also been tested separately on it.
 As the dataset did not provide annotations for the testing set, we submitted and evaluated it on the official online platform\footnote{https://codalab.lisn.upsaclay.fr/competitions/4897}.
-Our method achieved a mean joint error of 10.7mm, which is significantly better than the baseline method's 11.7mm.
+The evaluation results are shown in Table \ref{tab:h2o3d}, and it can be seen that our method has achieved better performance under the specified evaluation indicators of the dataset.
 The visualization results are shown in Fig.~\ref{h2o3d}.

-\textbf{Two-hand reconstruction results on RHD dataset.} RHD is a synthetic two-hand dataset from a third perspective.
-It is very challenging because the position of the hand varies greatly, from a very close range of over 10mm to a distance of over 2 meters.
-We mainly used this dataset to test whether our PDFNet module can work in complex scenarios, and the results in Table~\ref{tab:rhd} also confirm this.
-As this dataset only provides annotations for sparse 3D key points, we replaced the GCN-based decoder with a simple three-layer fully connected layer to directly output the coordinates of 21 key points.
-This experiment also proves that our PDFNet algorithm has certain universality and benefits multiple decoders.
-The visualization results on this dataset can be seen in Fig.~\ref{rhd}.